MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaIdentityGovernanceTermsOfUseAgreementFileLocalizationVersion.md

 `FILEDATA <IMicrosoftGraphAgreementFileData>`: agreementFileData
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Data <Byte[]>]`: Data that represents the terms of use PDF document.
 Read-only.
 Note: You can use the .NET Convert.ToBase64String method to convert your file to binary data for uploading using the Create agreements API.
-A sample syntax using this method in PowerShell is [convert]::ToBase64String((Get-Content -path 'your_file_path' -Encoding byte)).
+A sample syntax using this method in PowerShell is [convert]::ToBase64String((Get-Content -path 'yourfilepath' -Encoding byte)).

 `INPUTOBJECT <IIdentityGovernanceIdentity>`: Identity Parameter
   - `[AccessPackageAssignmentId <String>]`: The unique identifier of accessPackageAssignment